 ICRI NEWS AND CALENDAR OF EVENTS

-ICRI is looking for our next Executive Director.
-Requirements include;
+ICRI is Searching for our next Executive Director.

 Must be willing to travel.

-Candidate should have a degree in Metallurgical Engineering.
+Candidate should have at least B.S. degree in Metallurgical Engineering.

 Candidate should have considerable experience working for an iron foundry and have extensive knowledge of all aspects of cast iron production.